dmstr/yii2-adminlte-asset/README.md

 This package contains an [Asset Bundle for Yii 2.0 Framework](http://www.yiiframework.com/doc-2.0/guide-structure-assets.html) which registers the CSS files for the AdminLTE user-interface.

-The CSS files are installed via Yii's recommended usage of the `fxp/composer-asset-plugin`.
+The CSS files are installed via Yii's recommended usage of the `fxp/composer-asset-plugin` v1.1.1 or later.

 Installation